Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 While a monitoring service will be place under : pkgs/servers/monitoring

-Create a new directory for your package "mylib":
+For example, if you are developping a package for a "mylib" library, create a new directory for your package:

 ```bash
 mkdir pkgs/development/libraries/mylib